Analysis | Just because an attempt to steal an election is ludicrous and ham-handed doesn’t mean it can’t work

 It’s possible, then, that we may see competing slates of electors submitted from multiple states if Trump moves forward with his ploy.
 Efforts to resolve disputes between them, though, are only necessary if Congress fails to meet one of the other stipulations of the Electoral Count Act: if the House and the Senate can’t agree on which slate to recognize.

 That’s where Romney comes in.
 On Jan.
 6, there will be 48 Democratic and 51 Republican senators, with Sen. David Perdue’s (R-Ga.) seat up in the air thanks to the Jan.
 5 runoff election in Georgia.
 (Fellow Georgia Republican Kelly Loeffler’s Senate seat doesn’t expire with the 116th Congress.)
-There only need to be two Republicans, then, who choose to side with Biden’s claims in any disputed state in order for the Senate to (presumably) join with the Democratic House in affirming the electors identified by a state’s popular vote.
+There need to be only two Republicans, then, who choose to side with Biden’s claims in any disputed state in order for the Senate to (presumably) join with the Democratic House in affirming the electors identified by a state’s popular vote.
 Get two Republicans and it’s a 50-to-49 vote.

 It would be safe to assume that Romney would be one of those two Republicans.
 The other, Foley notes, might be one of three other Republicans who have already publicly congratulated Biden on his victory: Susan Collins (R-Maine), Ben Sasse (R-Neb.) or Lisa Murkowski (R-Alaska).
 Trump may come to regret his disparagements of those four senators over the years.